Running Drills for Acceleration

 - – Arms – elbow is approximately at 90 degrees

-As I said previously, speed drills also give us an opportunity to teach cues.
-We use speed drills to break down certain aspects or parts of the whole body of sprinting.
+As I said previously, speed drills also give us an opportunity to teach cues for acceleration.
+We use speed drills to break down certain aspects or parts of the whole body for acceleration or sprinting.
 For example, I use cue like: ‘drive down’ during a speed drill in practice.
 This gives the athlete a frame of reference to use when I need them to make adjustments to their form while sprinting.
 This will help the athletes carry over the theory of what needs to be done so they can apply it when performing high speed sprinting.

 Every time you sprint you should be working on technique.
 You want your athletes to have proper running technique ingrained in their heads so when it is time to sprint, they can feel when everything is happening smoothly.

-Therefore, we need to use speed drills to help reinforce sound running mechanics while also making our athletes stronger, faster and more powerful.
+Therefore, we need to use speed drills to help reinforce sound running and acceleration mechanics while also making our athletes stronger, faster and more powerful.

 Acceleration Training Speed Drills